Tamsin Stuart Art

 Framed acrylic on canvas panel

-Have tried to make my Apollo just as alive and focused on his end goal.
+He was called Apollo, although he was a brown Dalmatian not this energetic spaniel.
+Tried to make my Apollo just as alive and focused on his end goal.

 Make A Splash